vuestorefront/storefront-ui/apps/docs/components/components/accordionitem.md

 </Showcase>

-## Accordion Group
+### Accordion Group

-Accordion component that collapse inactive sections.
+This example only allows one item to be open at a time.

 <Showcase showcase-name="AccordionItem/CollapsableAccordion" style="min-height:400px">